Who should make the instrument?: interests of persons not party to the instrument (Scotland)

 So far as rectification under s.8 Law Reform (Misc.
 Provns.)
 (Scotland) Act 1985 is concerned, any case where the taxpayers indicate they propose seeking rectification under these provisions should be referred to TG as should any case where the taxpayers argue that a deed can be rectified retrospectively without making formal application to the Court.

-Any questions of vesting in considering whether an IoV is valid or other cases of difficulty should be referred to TG.
+Any questions of vesting in considering whether an IoV is valid or other cases of difficulty should be referred to Technical.